adamalex/kubernetes/README.md

 * [Upload](http://docs.rightscale.com/ss/guides/ss_testing_CATs.html) and [Publish](http://docs.rightscale.com/ss/guides/ss_publishing_CATs.html) the CAT in Self-Service

-* Instructions for using the CAT will be shown when pressing the Details button from the CloudApp's preview on the Catalog screen.
+* Instructions for using the CAT will be shown when pressing the Details button from the CloudApp's preview on the Catalog screen, or can be viewed at the top of [kubernetes.cat.rb](https://github.com/adamalex/kubernetes/blob/master/kubernetes.cat.rb)